-How Often Can You Wear A Cloth Face Mask?
-It's All About Hygiene
+So How Many Times Can You Wear A Cloth Face Mask, Anyway?

 As everybody adjusts to the face mask life, there are bound to be some questions about the whole practice.
 For instance, how often can you wear a cloth face mask before needing to wash it?
 There's a pretty clear consensus among many experts.

 First, while cloth masks are meant to last through multiple wearings, that doesn't mean they'll stay magically sanitary.
 "Changing out or laundering a cloth mask should follow the same routine as underwear/undergarments: Change them daily and when soiled," Dr. Darrell Spurlock Jr., Ph.D., director of the Leadership Center for Nursing Education Research at Widener University and a professor in Widener’s Ph.D. in Nursing program, tells Romper.
 Keep that "underwear" idea in mind, and you'll probably never forget to wash your mask again.
 Other experts agree with this guideline.
 And just to clarify, only cloth masks are meant to be laundered and worn again, not disposable face masks.
 "Reusing face masks is not ideal.
 Face masks are intended to be single use," Dr. Jay Woody, M.D., FACEP, tells Romper.

 Luckily, it's not hard to wash your cloth face mask properly using a washing machine, sink, or even a pot of boiling water: It's basically like any other piece of laundry, so you won't need special soap or anything.